nubsym/ARATrack/README.md

 # ARATrack
 Adaptive representation-aligned modeling for visual tracking

-# coming soon when we accept
+# coming soon
+The code will be released when we accept.